THE ISLAND OF SPINALONGA

-The Island of Spinalonga
+The early history of Spinalonga

 The island of Spinalonga is an ancient fortress first built to protect ancient Olous (Elounda), once one of the most important towns on Crete, especially between 3000-900 BC.
-Later in the 16th century the Venetians built a fortress on Spinalonga over the ruins of an acropolis and it was considered impregnable.
+Later in the 16th century, the Venetians built a fortress on Spinalonga over the ruins of an acropolis and it was considered impregnable.
 This did not stop the pirate Barbarossa (now featured in the Hollywood movie the Pirates of the Caribbean) attempting to storm the fortress.
 The Venetians, however, kept control of the island until the Ottoman Empire took possession of it in 1715 and created a Turkish village with around a thousand inhabitants.

 After Crete gained its independence, the Turks were required to leave the Island of Crete.
 But the Turks living on Spinalonga were reluctant to leave.
 It is said that the Greek government turned the island into a leper colony to scare away the remaining Turks.
-So from 1903 until 1957 the island became a leper colony.
+So from 1903 until 1957, the island became a leper colony.
 Approximately 400 people inhabited the island over the half-century.
 Leprosy, the oldest known disease to man, was one of the most feared and reviled diseases.
-Although largely associated with unsightly deformities affecting the face and limbs, it can in fact take years for visible signs to manifest themselves.
+Although largely associated with unsightly deformities affecting the face and limbs, it can, in fact, take years for visible signs to manifest themselves.

 The biblical notion of treating a leper as “unclean” and being clear evidence of past sins, was kept alive for many centuries.
 Not until the 19th century when it was found that leprosy, just like other diseases, was caused by a bacteria, did attitudes begin to slowly change.
 People from Crete and other parts of Greece suffering from leprosy were sent to live out their days on this small island.
 At that time leprosy was still seen as a highly contagious and incurable disease and sufferers were outcasts.

 However, the banished inhabitants sent to Spinalonga did not dwell on the doom and gloom of their illness.
-Instead they formed a thriving community.
+Instead, they formed a thriving community.
 They had a busy shopping street, cafes, a cinema, a church, houses, allotments and of course a hospital.

 Along with the inevitable deaths on the island, there were also births and marriages during the half-century of its history as a leper colony.
-Eventually effective treatment was discovered for leprosy and by the end of the 1950s the need for a leper colony on the island was gone forever.
+Eventually, effective treatment was discovered for leprosy and by the end of the 1950s, the need for a leper colony on the island was gone forever.
 The government closed the colony, and the island has remained uninhabited ever since.

 The Island of Spinalonga today

 You can feel the sense of a community the island must have had as you’ll find a little street with houses on either side and a little church.
 You can almost picture the people going about their daily business.
 Sad reminders though that this was a leper colony and not just a quaint Cretan village can be found at the graveyard where literally hundreds of people were buried.
-And up on the hill is the old hospital where so many were treated.
-From this vantage point you get a great view across to the mainland.